aj-das-research/PentographDemo/README.md

 ## 📖 Project Overview

 Welcome to the **Pentograph Demo**!
 This project demonstrates how to leverage machine learning models for specialized tasks.
-Inside, you'll find a Jupyter notebook that walks through the process of using a pre-trained model (`best.pt`) to make predictions.
+Inside, you'll find a Jupyter notebook that walks through the process of using a pre-trained model (`best.pt`) to make predictions  and generate realtime alerts for potential risks in pentographs of a train.

 ## 🛠️ Installation Instructions